 - Ensuring that University systems, processes and procedures do not disadvantage a student with a disability such as health and safety, complaints, or disciplinary procedures.

-- Providing a fully accessible campus including learning environments, accommodation, IT platforms, and social spaces.
+- Providing a fully accessible campus including learning environments, accommodation, IT platforms, sporting and fitness opportunities, and social spaces.

 - Ensuring that the current curriculum, readings lists and teaching content does not use disablist content or stereotypical assumptions about disability.

 - Providing students with a disability with positive and appropriate support to meet their needs and, as far as possible, to make any required reasonable adjustments in a timely fashion.

 - Disseminating this policy throughout the University community.